timlai4/math_thesis/README.md

 # Math

+This repository hosts the scripts used in my dissertation, titled "Classification of Sato-Tate Subgroups of U(3)" defended and approved on April 26, 2021, in satisfaction of the requirements for my Ph.D. degree at Indiana University, Bloomington, awarded on May 7, 2021.

 ## Overview of scripts

 In the paper, there are several places where a computer search for rational elements was used.
 There were instances in both the case when the Hodge circle was of the first type and of the second type (scalar embedding).